bachman-dev/wanikani-api-types/UPGRADE.md

 #### Unionizing `never` Properties Removed

-Some types in Version 1 had `never` interfaces in an attempt to make them easier to unionize with a WaniKani API Error; these properties have been removed in favor of using type guards / schema validation.
+Some types in Version 1 had `never` typed properties in an attempt to make them easier to unionize with a WaniKani API Error; these properties have been removed in favor of using type guards / schema validation.

 #### `WK` Prefix Removed from Items